Skip to content

 Accessibility

-This project aims to increase participation in Abdominal Aortic Aneurysm (AAA) screening by reducing inequalities, improving engagement, and making AAA screening more widely available in the Greater Manchester (GM) region.
-We also want to screen for additional risk factors during testing, allowing us to identify potential health risks early so we can connect individuals with appropriate community-based support.
+This project aimed to increase participation in Abdominal Aortic Aneurysm (AAA) screening by reducing inequalities, improving engagement, and making AAA screening more widely available in the Greater Manchester (GM) region.
+We also wanted to screen for additional risk factors during testing, allowing us to identify potential health risks early so we could connect individuals with appropriate community-based support.

 This project is an important part of the "Manchester Amputation Reduction Strategy" and the Greater Manchester Integrated Care Partnership Strategy, both of which aim to help people stay well and detect illness earlier.